Leica X-U Typ 113 vs Olympus E-M1 II

 The Olympus E-M1 II has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 Concerning the storage of imaging data, both the X-U Typ 113 and the E-M1 II write their files to SDXC cards.
 The E-M1 II features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the X-U Typ 113 only has one slot.
 The E-M1 II supports UHS-II cards (on its first slot), while the X-U Typ 113 can use UHS-I cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica X-U (Typ 113) and Olympus OM-D E-M1 Mark II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the E-M1 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the X-U Typ 113 does not offer wifi capability.
+In contrast, the X-U Typ 113 does not provide wifi capability.

 Studio photographers will appreciate that the Olympus E-M1 II (unlike the X-U Typ 113) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.